 The cultivated nobility and princes of the period created artistic and curiosity cabinets in their palaces.
 Indeed, the glass of the 17th and 18th century afford a fascinating insight into European history.
 The spectrum of high-face and deep-cut goblets, beakers and bowls extends from representative works for the princes with their exquisite tableware, to gifts for high-ranking personages and souvenirs as mementos of battles, hunts and festivities at the respective courts.
 Many significant events such as the Battle of Belgrade fought by Prince Eugene are depicted in masterly engraved goblets.

-The collection is rounded off by splendid glasses from Gottlob Mohn und Anton Kothgasser with their transparently painted views, which evoke the Biedermeier period and the Congress of Vienna, and the glasses by the outstanding engraver Dominik Biemann.
+The collection is rounded off by splendid glass from Gottlob Mohn und Anton Kothgasser with their transparently painted views, which evoke the Biedermeier period and the Congress of Vienna, and the glass by the outstanding engraver Dominik Biemann.

 The Liaunig glass collection was documented scientifically by Regine Kovacek in a catalogue published in 2015.

 The collection cannot be visited in 2020.